 Consider the Allstate “good hands” logo.
 It is meant to symbolize care and trust.
 With a little planning and creativity, your logo can send a positive message about your business.
 Use your logo to reinforce your brand’s message.

 Know Your Target Audience

-If your target demographic is single men in their 20s who love sports, perhaps a charging red bull would convey the intended message.
+If your target demographic is single men in their 20s who love sports, perhaps a charging red bull would appeal to them.
 The designers of Red Bull’s logo knew full well that their target audience would immediately connect with the strength and energy implied by their logo.

 Don’t follow trends, create them

 While the product name Red Bull essentially dictates what the logo will look like, most companies don’t have a name that descriptive.
 Novice logo designers often use cliché images, which usually make the logos they design easy to forget.
 Make your logo distinctive and design it to resonate with your target audience, so it stands apart from millions of other logos.

 Color is subjective, but some North American standards are so commonly used that they’ve become known worldwide.

 A smart use of color can complement your brand’s message.
 The following chart shows some common color associations.
 This is by no means a definitive guide but rather something to consider when choosing the color and the message that you want to convey.

 Less is more

 If you don’t focus on a single message, your logo probably won’t convey anything.
 The “I Love NY” logo is a great example of this.
 Just about everyone knows this logo and has seen it plastered across t-shirts, plastic shopping bags, and hundreds of knickknacks.
 This logo has been tweaked and reworked innumerable times because the message is so clear.